-Expressing your love to someone in Japan isn’t an easy task; people of different social classes must be addressed differently.
-Alongside social class distinctions, many different unspoken conventions exist between the Japanese and westerners regarding displays of affection.
-Whereas the English-speaking parts of the world often display more verbal forms of expression, it is more common for the Japanese to opt for more physical gestures whilst exercising moderation with the words “I love you.”
+How to say I love you in Japanese really?
+Since expressing your love to someone in Japan isn’t an easy task, knowing the right phrases to share your affection becomes very important.
+Apart from social class reasons, many different unspoken norms exist between the Japanese and westerners regarding displays of affection.
+It is more common for the Japanese to opt for more physical gestures whilst exercising moderation with the words “I love you.”

 1. 愛してる Ai shiteru – I love you

 Pronounced aye shi-te-roo, this is considered one of the most formal ways of verbally expressing love.
 This phrase is rarely used in conversation and it is commonly reserved for those in love, such as married couples, and even still used sparingly.
 In place of this phrase, the native Japanese person may incorporate a series of loving gestures instead.
 Gift giving, acts of service and other physical demonstrations of love are often a more popular option.
 Verbal expressions, especially that of this particular phrase, are treated as something intimate and sacred.
 As such, its usage is something not as cavalier.

 2. あい しています Ai shiteimasu – I love you (formal)